 The Election Day Voter Hotline is available on Election Day, November 2, from 7:00 AM to 7:00 PM to assist voters with questions or concerns.

 Same Day Registration

-During early voting, you can register to vote or update your existing registration and vote on the same day at your County Clerk’s Office.
-If you wait until Election Day (Tuesday, November 3th) to vote, you will need to already be registered.
+You can register to vote or update your existing registration and vote on the same day at your County Clerk’s Office.

 Section G of 1-4-5.7 outlines the types of items a qualified elector should bring with them to utilize SDR (one of the following):

 (1) a New Mexico driver’s license or New Mexico identification card issued through the motor vehicle division of the taxation and revenue department;

 (2) any document that contains an address in the county together with a photo identification card; or

 (3) a current valid student photo identification card from a post-secondary educational institution in New Mexico accompanied by a current student fee statement that contains the student’s address in the county.”